grafana/github-datasource/README.md

 ## Frequently Asked Questions

-* I am using GitHub OAuth on Grafana.
-Can my users make requests with their individual GitHub accounts instead of a shared `access_token`?
+* **I am using GitHub OAuth on Grafana.
+Can my users make requests with their individual GitHub accounts instead of a shared `access_token`?**

 No. This requires changes in Grafana first.
 See [this issue](https://github.com/grafana/grafana/issues/26023) in the Grafana project.

-* Why does it sometimes take up to 5 minutes for my new pull request / new issue / new commit to show up?
+* **Why does it sometimes take up to 5 minutes for my new pull request / new issue / new commit to show up?**

 We have aggressive caching enabled due to GitHub's rate limiting policies.
 When selecting a time range like "Last hour", a combination of the queries for each panel and the time range is cached temporarily.

-* I am trying to use a template variable in the "Query" field and it's not working

-Template variables are currently not supported outside of the "Owner / Organization" and "Repository" fields.

-* Why are there two selection options for Pull Requests and Issue times when creating annotations?
+* **Why are there two selection options for Pull Requests and Issue times when creating annotations?**

 There are two times that affect an annotation: